.

 • 2025: 90,000 pilgrims

-Adding both routes together, the Portuguese Way has grown in just six years from 94,000 pilgrims in 2019 to 190,000 pilgrims in 2025, representing an increase of over 100%.
+Adding both routes, the Portuguese Way has grown from 94,000 pilgrims in 2019 to 190,000 pilgrims in 2025, an increase of over 100% in just six years.
+The Portuguese Coastal Way has been the fastest-growing route proportionally across the entire Camino de Santiago network.

 Main starting points